shenchingtou/shikoku/content/docs/Resources/mt-ishizuchi-transport.md

 date: "2019-03-19"
 ---

-This* is a comprehensive guide for people who would like to climb Mount Ishizuchi, the tallest mountain in Western Japan.
+_This is a comprehensive guide for people who would like to climb Mount Ishizuchi, the tallest mountain in Western Japan.
 The guide covers the two main transportation routes to the trailheads from Matsuyama and JR Iyo-Saijo Station respectively.
 Both routes have a day-hiking, overnight camping, and ryokan lodging options.
-All Shikoku Pass or JR Pass users can consider taking the train to Iyo-Saijo to make this a day activity.
-This guide also includes hiking route time estimates, some activities or highlights of notes, and lodging options.*
+All Shikoku Pass or JR Pass users can consider taking the train to Iyo-Saijo to make this a day activity._

+_This guide also includes hiking route time estimates, some activities or highlights of notes, and lodging options._

+_Please note that this guide was migrated from an old blog and still needs some formatting updates.
+Please be patient (or help if you know how to use markdown).
+Thanks!_

 ## Information Overview of Mount Ishizuchi